dplugins/winden-dplugins-tailwind-css-compiler/readme.txt

 == Changelog ==

 = 1.0.8 =
-** Improved:
-- Tested up till 6.9.1
+* Improved: Tested up to WordPress 6.9.1

-** Bugs:
-- Several scripts were loading on the front end even if user was not logged out
+* Fixed: Scripts loading on frontend when user was logged out

 = 1.0.7 > 1.0.0 =
 * Initial release